Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 The neon-green “salad” showed up in the mid-1970s, right around the same time as the Watergate scandal — though no one really knows if the name was a joke, a coincidence, or brilliant PR.
 It is made with pistachio pudding mix (launched by Kraft in 1975), canned pineapple, mini marshmallows, and Cool Whip.

-and family barbecues across the Midwest.
-But eventually, it faded — maybe because people realized that salad usually comes with vegetables instead of marshmallows.
+It’s sweet, cold, and fluffy, and has become a staple at church potlucks and family barbecues across the Midwest.
+But eventually, it faded, maybe because people realized that salad usually comes with vegetables instead of marshmallows.

 Canned Spaghetti (and Other Canned Pasta)